-This article will provide information on the Student Attendance monitoring process.
+This article provides information on Student Attendance Monitoring.

-Since January attendance at timetabled events has been recorded by scanning your Student Cards at card readers at the entrance of classrooms and lecture theatres.
-You need to carry your Student Card with you at all times to be able to do this.
+On campus students are expected to attend and engage with ALL timetabled teaching sessions.
+Since January 2018 attendance has been recorded by scanning your Student Cards at card readers at the entrance of all teaching rooms.
+Please carry your student card with you at all times to register your attendance.

 Why is my attendance being monitored?